mridoni/gixsql/README.md

 ### Windows (Visual Studio)

-For now you will have to clone the whole repository or the source package that includes the IDE.
-In the top-level directory, beside the main solution file for Gix-IDE (`gix-ide.sln`) you will find a second solution file (`gixsql.sln`).
-You can use Visual Studio 2019 to build it, but first you likely will have to adjust the include and library definitions for the PostgreSQL and MySQL client libraries (32/and or 64 bit).
-The preprocessor (`gixpp`) and the main library (`libgixsql`) do not have any specific dependency.
+After cloning or downloading the repository you will find a solution file (`gixsql.sln`).
+You can use Visual Studio 2019 to build it, but first you  will likely have to check the include and library definitions for the PostgreSQL and MySQL client libraries (32/and or 64 bit).
+The preprocessor (`gixpp`) does not have any specific dependency, while the main runtime library (`libgixsql`)  - starting from v1.0.18 - depends on [spdlog](https://github.com/gabime/spdlog) and [fmt](https://github.com/fmtlib/fmt).

+The solution file is already set up to build with libraries from [vcpkg](https://vcpkg.io/en/index.html), so you can simply do:

+`vcpkg install libpq:x64-windows libmariadb:x64-windows fmt:x64-windows-static-md spdlog:x64-windows-static-md`

+for x64, or :

+`vcpkg install libpq:x86-windows libmariadb:x86-windows fmt:x86-windows-static-md spdlog:x86-windows-static-md`

+in case you wanto to build a 32-bit version.

 ### Linux